ValerioSacco/PhotoSi/README.md

 ### Address Book Service
 The service expose only GET endpoints to retrive the list of available shipment addresses and the details of a specific address.
 It is used by the Users Service to validate the shipment address associated to a user when the user is modified.<br>

+### Gateway Service
+The interaction with the system is centralized using a gateway service, built with Yarp, which exposes a single entry point for all client requests.
+It exposes also the Swagger UI for each service, allowing users to interact with the APIs.

 ## How to run